paulfioravanti/presentations/the_curious_incident_of_the_shadow_in_the_run_time/the_curious_incident_of_the_shadow_in_the_run_time.md

 ```

 ^
-When the Ruby parser sees the `name = "Unknown"` assignment line, it will, from that point on, consider any reference to `name` after the assignment to refer to a local variable called `name`, and not the instance method `#name`
+When the Ruby parser sees the `name = "Unknown"` assignment line, it will, from that point on, consider any reference to "`name`" after the assignment to refer to a local variable called "`name`", and not the instance method `#name`

 ---
 [.background-color: #F0F0F0]